runeharlyk/SpotMicroESP32-Leika/readme.md

   * Camera live stream, sensors, analytics, etc
 * Full kinematic model
 * Dual joystick controller
+* Robot mirroring visualization
 * Highly customizable
-* Robot mirroring visualization
 * Self hosted, self included
 <!-- * Servo calibration tool -->

 ## Overview

-This repository contains the complete source code for a Spot Micro quadruped robot.
+This repository contains the source code for a Spot Micro quadruped robot.
 Execution of the software takes place on a ESP32 cam, which runs various number of FreeRTos task for seamless robotic operations.
 By focusing on practicality and simplicity in both hardware and software, it offer an accessible platform for learning, experimentation, and modest real-world applications.

 ### Documentation

-You can find the current steps to get a fresh new doggo up and barking on [/docs](https://github.com/runeharlyk/SpotMicroESP32-Leika/edit/master/docs/readme.md)
+You can find the current steps to get a fresh new doggo up and barking on [/docs](https://github.com/runeharlyk/SpotMicroESP32-Leika/master/docs/readme.md)

 1. [Components](1_components.md)
 1. [Assembly](2_assembly.md)